 To add complexity to the situation, Erik Bloodaxe, the prior king of Norway who Hakon had deposed, died in England in AD 954.
 It is believed his sons left England at that time and went to Harald Bluetooth’s court in Denmark.
 It is not hard to believe that some of Erik’s sons, who would be in their 20’s at that time, had not already left England to go viking.
 Were their attacks on the coastline of Norway the reason for Hakon’s attacks on Denmark?
 We have no way of knowing.

 Regardless of when they actually appeared, we know that Erik’s sons sought help from Denmark’s Harald Bluetooth in conquering Norway in ca. AD 954, and that Harald agreed to support Erik’s sons in this effort.
 Harald must have seen this as a safe way to expand his kingdom, while focusing his own efforts on keeping his people and the Saxons to his south at bay.

 Of the ensuing Danish-Norse “war”, Heimskringla tells us of three battles between Hakon and the sons of Erik: the Battle of Blood Heights, a battle at Rastarkalv, and a battle at Fitjar.
 At the end of it, Erik’s oldest son, Harald, ruled Norway in the name of the Danish king.
 That arrangement would remain until Hakon’s great nephew, Olaf Tryggvason, returned to take Norway for himself.

-In studying the Viking Age, it is easy to lose sight (in the face of all of the attacks across Western Europe) of what was happening at home for the Scandinavians.
+In studying the Viking Age and writing about the Vikings, it is easy to lose sight (in the face of all of the attacks across Western Europe) of what was happening at home for the Scandinavians.
 Hopefully, this post shines a little light on just how tumultuous the home front was.